Prime-Movers/explore_ez/README.md

 # explore_ez - A Transformative Tour Planning Application

 Plan your perfect trip with our app!
 It's made using Flutter, Firebase, and Google Maps.
-You'll get a custom route based on your preferences, shown on a map with an efficien route to all the places.
+You'll get a custom route based on your preferences, shown on a map with an efficient route to all the places.

 # Installation